MicrosoftDocs/VBA-Docs/api/Word.Shapes.Add3DModel.md

 ## Example

-This example adds a 3D model to a newly created drawing canvas in the active document.
+This example embeds a 3D model in a newly created drawing canvas in the active document.

 ```vb